 The inaugural forum, which appeared in Expositions 7/1 (2013), concerns the questions of what should and realistically can be the aims of ethics education at the college level.
 Similarly, the forum in Expositions 10/1 (2016) discusses obstacles and opportunities for the integration of Catholic social thought (CST) in college curricula.
 In 2015, Expositions 9/1 considered the aims of Catholic higher education more broadly, with seven articles from the King's conference "The Idea of a Catholic College."

 Other iterations have focused on books that have generated much discussion.
 The 2014 forum, in Expositions 8/2, concerns philosopher Thomas Nagel's Mind and Cosmos, in particular its arguments for moral realism.
-The forum to be published in 2019 concerns philosopher Alasdair MacIntyre's Ethics in the Conflicts of Modernity, in particular its implications for the teaching of ethics.
+The forum published in 2020, in Expositions 14/1, concerns philosopher Alasdair MacIntyre's Ethics in the Conflicts of Modernity, in particular its implications for the teaching of ethics.

 Seeking to contribute to the law, the forum in Expositions 11/1 (2017) concerns the ethics of cooperation with wrongdoing, in particular as it applies to U.S. Supreme Court cases like Hobby Lobby and Zubik v.
 Burwell.
 See, for an overview, this online-only article in the magazine Commonweal.
 Seeking to contribute to the Church, the whole of Expositions 12/1 (2018) was devoted to a forum on the future of just war theory in Catholic social thought.
 See, for an overview, this post on the blog Catholic Moral Theology.